andrewsuh98/da-project-citibike/README.md

 **Note:** Raw data files are not tracked in this repository due to size (~15GB total).

-The filtered dataset (`columbia_filtered_citibike.csv`) contains only trips involving Columbia area stations and is significantly smaller (~52MB, 529K rows).
+The filtered dataset (`columbia_filtered_citibike.csv`) will be shared via cloud drive link and contains only trips involving Columbia area stations (~52MB, 529K rows).

 ---